deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 > </details>

-> Table 4 presents a quantitative evaluation of the interactive behavior prediction model, showing the minimum average displacement error for goal, path, orientation, and joint angle prediction.
+> Table 4 presents a quantitative evaluation of the interactive behavior prediction model, comparing its performance against other methods in predicting goal, path, orientation, and joint angles.

 {{< table-caption >}}